 Downloads currently hosted on SP: 1157

 Adventurers currently exploring SP: 157

 Forumites currently online:

 Has Sorcerer's Place been useful?
-If you would like to show your appreciation for all our hard work on the site, and help us pay the bills the site generates every month, please see how you can help support SP.
+If you'd like to show your appreciation for our hard work on the site, and help us pay the bills the site generates every month, please consider helping support SP.
 Thank you!